iturdikulov/notes/Backend.md

 # Backend

+Main difference between frontend and backend?
+?
+Fronted is data representation layer, backend is data access layer.
+And this term includes not only software, but also hardware, physical infrastructure, etc. Usually client is frontend and server is backend.
+Even if some presentation work is done on server for example.
 > In software engineering, the terms frontend and backend (sometimes
 > written as back end or back-end) refer to the separation of concerns
 > between the presentation layer (frontend), and the data access layer